-The program will create products that help better understand and reduce barriers for pioneers.
+The programme created products that help better understand and reduce barriers for pioneers.
 These analyses, tools and recommendations for action are intended to contribute to the further scaling of open approaches.

-The support program is structured in two steps.
-In the first step, we identify the drivers of change processes and place them at the center of observation and learning.
-Fellowships give grantees the freedom to exchange experiences and knowledge and to contribute their respective expertise to the Future Lab.
+The support programme was structured in two steps.
+In the first step, we identified the drivers of change processes and placed them at the center of observation and learning.
+Fellowships gave grantees the freedom to exchange experiences and knowledge and to contribute their respective expertise to the Future Lab.

-Although the first phase of the program addresses individuals, the substantive work in the Innovation Lab aims to develop solutions to strengthen Open Practices that have a stronger systemic impact through appropriate structures, processes and cultures.
-Policy makers gain insight into the concerns of open practice innovators and users.
-They learn about hurdles to establishing Open Practices at science institutions and ways to work around them.
+Although the first phase of the programme addressed individuals, the substantive work in the Innovation Lab aimed to develop solutions to strengthen Open Practices that have a stronger systemic impact through appropriate structures, processes and cultures.
+Policy makers gained insight into the concerns of Open Practice innovators and users.
+They learned about hurdles to establishing Open Practices at science institutions and ways to work around them.

-In a second funding phase, the Stifterverband supports scientific institutions that test solutions developed in the Future Lab in the form of real experiments.
-With its activities, the innOsci Future Lab aims to strategically anchor open practices in science, to improve the working conditions of open innovators and users, and thus to further develop open science for more societal benefit and value creation.
+In a second funding phase, the Stifterverband supported scientific institutions that tested solutions developed in the Future Lab in the form of real experiments.
+With its activities, the innOsci Future Lab aims to strategically anchor Open Practices in science, to improve the working conditions of open innovators and users, and thus to further develop Open Science for more societal benefit and value creation.

 The work in the Future Lab Design Team

-The program is aimed at practitioners and designers of open practice from science, science management, politics and administration, culture or business,
+The programme was aimed at practitioners and designers of open practice from science, science management, politics and administration, culture or business,

 - who make components of the scientific process openly accessible and reusable,